kojix2/libui_paradise/README.md

   # Select the first entry:

   UI.combobox_set_selected(combobox, 0) # The first one will be active too.

-# Create a new tabbed notebook:

-  ui_tabs
-  ui_notebook

 # Add content to an editable combox: